Methods of detecting exoplanets: Radial velocity

 Sometimes Doppler spectrography produces false signals, especially in multi-planet and multi-star systems.
 Magnetic fields and certain types of stellar activity can also give false signals.
+Using Gaussian Process (GP) modeling, a GP model can disentangle planetary signals from stellar activity by learning the covariance structure of a star's noise and using it to determine which pieces of the signals are best explained by a coherent, strictly periodic signal (the planet) and which signals are best explained by an evolving, quasi-periodic signal (the star).
 When the host star has multiple planets, false signals can also arise from having insufficient data, so that multiple solutions can fit the data, as stars are not generally observed continuously.
 Some of the false signals can be eliminated by analyzing the stability of the planetary system, conducting photometry analysis on the host star and knowing its rotation period and stellar activity cycle periods.

 Planets with orbits highly inclined to the line of sight from Earth produce smaller visible wobbles, and are thus more difficult to detect.
 One of the advantages of the radial velocity method is that eccentricity of the planet's orbit can be measured directly.
 One of the main disadvantages of the radial-velocity method is that it can only estimate a planet's minimum mass ($M_\text{true} * {\sin i} \,$).
 The posterior distribution of the inclination angle i depends on the true mass distribution of the planets.
 However, when there are multiple planets in the system that orbit relatively close to each other and have sufficient mass, orbital stability analysis allows one to constrain the maximum mass of these planets.
 The radial-velocity method can be used to confirm findings made by the transit method.
 When both methods are used in combination, then the planet's true mass can be estimated.

 Although radial velocity of the star only gives a planet's minimum mass, if the planet's spectral lines can be distinguished from the star's spectral lines then the radial velocity of the planet itself can be found, and this gives the inclination of the planet's orbit.
 This enables measurement of the planet's actual mass.
 This also rules out false positives, and also provides data about the composition of the planet.
 The main issue is that such detection is possible only if the planet orbits around a relatively bright star and if the planet reflects or emits a lot of light.